Cranberry-Pumpkin Spice Cake

 - Preheat oven to 350°.
 Coat a 9-in. square baking pan with cooking spray.

 - In a large bowl, beat egg and egg white until foamy.
 Add pumpkin, melted butter, oil and vanilla; beat until well blended.
 In another bowl, whisk flour, brown sugar, baking powder, cinnamon, baking soda and salt; stir into egg mixture.
-Stir in cranberries, walnuts and orange peel.
+Stir in cranberries, walnuts and orange zest.
 Transfer to prepared pan.

 - Bake 20-25 minutes or until a toothpick inserted in center comes out clean.
 Cool completely in pan on a wire rack.
 Sprinkle with confectioners' sugar before serving.
-Yield: 9 servings.